datarhei/core/README.md

 An example publishing streamid: `#!:m=publish,r=12345,token=foobar`.

-With your SRT client, connect to the SRT server always in `caller` mode.
+With your SRT client, connect to the SRT server always in `caller` mode, e.g. `srt://127.0.0.1:6000?mode=caller&streamid=#!:m=publish,r=12345,token=foobar&passphrase=foobarfoobar&transmode=live`.

+Via the API you can gather statistics of the currently connected SRT clients.

 | Method | Path        | Description                           |
 | ------ | ----------- | ------------------------------------- |